iTwin/itwinjs-core/common/api/ecschema-metadata.api.md

 // @beta
 export type AnyDiagnostic = IDiagnostic<AnyECType, any[]>;

-// Warning: (ae-forgotten-export) The symbol "CustomAttributeContainerProps" needs to be exported by the entry point ecschema-metadata.d.ts
-// Warning: (ae-forgotten-export) The symbol "CustomAttribute" needs to be exported by the entry point ecschema-metadata.d.ts
-//
 // @beta (undocumented)
 export type AnyECType = Schema | SchemaItem | AnyProperty | RelationshipConstraint | CustomAttributeContainerProps | CustomAttribute;